veebch/nodemode/README.md

 ## Done

 Reboot, and the display will update.
-The ticker is now a node.
+The ticker is now a full bitcoin (lightning enabled) node.